I deliberately suppress the inclination to think a person is being abrasive when they get frustrated at work.

 4. Doubling Down

 This is another, more subtle abandonment of respect, and for some reason it’s super common in tech.
-This is when one person expresses a thought, someone else tells them that that thought is inappropriate or offensive, and the first person doubles down by insisting that they were right, coming up with bizarre edge cases in which their original statement might be correct, throwing their entire identity behind the original statement, or calling it a ‘joke’ and then continuing to riff on it.
+This is when one person expresses a thought, someone else tells them that that thought is inappropriate, offensive, or problematic, and the first person doubles down by insisting that they were right, coming up with bizarre edge cases in which their original statement might be correct, throwing their entire identity behind the original statement, levying an ad hominem argument against whomever called them out, or calling it a ‘joke’ and then continuing to riff on it.

 Despite appearances, this is not the first person thinking they’re right.
 Instead, this is the first person saying “I do not respect you.
 So no matter how angry you get, no matter how strong a signal you send to me to listen, I am not going to listen to you.
 Whether I was right or wrong is of no consequence because what you have to say matters so little to me that no amount of emotional amplification will make it worth my consideration.”
 If this is how you feel about your coworkers, you shouldn’t be working with them, and they’d really appreciate it if you’d stop working with them, too.